jpellman/python-novice-gapminder/_episodes/06-libraries.md

 *   The Python [standard library][stdlib] is an extensive suite of modules that comes with Python itself.
 *   Many additional libraries are available from [PyPI][pypi] (the Python Package Index).
-*   We will see later how to write new libraries.
-(TODO: Will we?
-Or is this just a wish list item that the authors put in here?)

 > ## Libraries and modules
 >